In Major Shift, Mormon Church Rolls Back Controversial Policies Toward LGBT Members

 The move constitutes a major policy shift, one The Salt Lake Tribune called "stunning."

-The Trevor Project, a suicide prevention and crisis intervention organization for LGBT young people, said it welcomes any faith group's public commitment to treat the LGBTQ community fairly and equally.
+The Trevor Project, a suicide prevention and crisis intervention organization for LGBTQ young people, said it welcomes any faith group's public commitment to treating the LGBTQ community fairly and equally.

 "[T]his statement by the LDS Church to change course is a move in the right direction that will make a real difference in the lives of LGBTQ Mormons," said Sam Brinton, who leads the group's advocacy and government affairs.
 "We hear from LGBTQ young people in crisis every day who struggle to reconcile being part of both the LGBTQ and faith communities, and decisions to end policies of exclusion can help LGBTQ youth feel seen, loved, and less alone."

 On Twitter, there was an outpouring of all kinds regarding the change in policy.
-Some LGBT members thought it was a sign of progress and hope.
+Some LGBTQ members thought it was a sign of progress and hope.

 "That is how LGBTQ Equality will work in the church; nothing, a glimmer, and then all at once the sun will be up & we will wonder how on Earth we ever saw anything different This is a wonderful day to be alive!!!" wrote Calvin Burke, who is gay and a student at Brigham Young University, which is operated by the LDS church.